-Step Description Policy Reference Anticipated Timeline Title IX Assessment An initial assessment by the Title IX Coordinator, including implementation of interim protective and remedial measures Policy, Section 2.5.2.3 Within five (5) business days of Title IX Coordinator's receipt of report of Prohibited Conduct Student Conduct Process: Initial Stages/Investigation SCCS conducts a prompt, thorough, and equitable investigation in a manner appropriate in light of the circumstances of the case, which will typically include interviews with the Complainant, the Respondent, and any witnesses.
-As part of the investigation, SCCS will provide an equal opportunity for the Complainant and the Respondent to be heard, to submit information, and to identify witnesses and other evidence.
+Step Description Policy Reference Anticipated Timeline Title IX Assessment An initial assessment by the Title IX Coordinator, including implementation of interim protective and remedial measures Policy, Section 2.5.2.3 Within five (5) business days of Title IX Coordinator's receipt of report of Prohibited Conduct Student Conduct Process: Initial Stages/Investigation OSCCS 4 conducts a prompt, thorough, and equitable investigation in a manner appropriate in light of the circumstances of the case, which will typically include interviews with the Complainant, the Respondent, and any witnesses.
+As part of the investigation, OSCCS will provide an equal opportunity for the Complainant and the Respondent to be heard, to submit information, and to identify witnesses and other evidence.
 The interviews will be supplemented by the gathering of any physical, documentary, or other evidence, as appropriate and available.
-Code, Sections 6.2, 6.6, 6.7, and 7.4.1 Within sixty (60) business days after SCCS begins an investigation Student Conduct Process: Resolution Allegations of Prohibited Conduct may be resolved through: • a Resolution Agreement; • a Formal Hearing, including appeals; • an Alternative Resolution; • a No Action Determination; or • another type of resolution outlined in Section 7.4 of the Code Code, Sections 7.1- 7.4 Within thirty (30) business days of the issuance of a Notice of Allegations, if issued
+Code, Sections 6.2, 6.6, 6.7, and 7.4.1 Code,Within sixty (60)Sections 6.2,business days after6.6, 6.7, andOSCCS begins an Student Conduct Process: Resolution Allegations of Prohibited Conduct may be resolved through: a Resolution Agreement; a Formal Hearing, including appeals; an Alternative Resolution; a No Action Determination; or another type of resolution outlined in Section 7.4 of the Code Code, Sections 7.1- 7.4 Within thirty (30) business days of the issuance of a Notice of Allegations, if issued 5